 " I request you, generous reader, to deliver any and all morels you find to my doorstep.
 Then, while I am savoring the superb flavor of croutes aux morilles a la normande, you can bask in the altruistic satisfaction that comes from contributing to science"

 That quote, and the inspiration for this recipe came from reading in one of my favorite books: Mushrooms Demystified, by David Arora.
 It's one of the most decadent morel recipes I've ever made.

 Technically speaking, we could call a dish "A la Normande" if it used some of the following ingredients that celebrate Normandy:

 - A protein (such as fish) served with sauce normande and garnished with shellfish or truffle

 - Cooked with cream and cider, which Normandy is also famous for

-You don’t have to use the truffles here, but they are an amazing addition, you could substitute a tsp of canned truffles instead, or use a tsp or so of truffle oil to get a similar effect.
+You don't have to use the truffles here, but they are an amazing addition, you could substitute a teaspoon of canned truffles instead, or use a teaspoon or so of truffle oil to get a similar effect.

 Morels "A la Normande" with Black Spring Truffle

 - 4 slices toast crusts removed and cut into circles with a ring mold or glass

 - 4 oz fresh morels or 1 ounce dried